SMDHuman/LOTP-CPU_Minmax4/README.md

 # LOTP-CPU_Minmax4
 A Simple 8 bit, 1 instruction per pulse CPU with expandable data bus.
 It executes every instruction in 1 clock pulse and every instruction occupies 1 or 2 bytes in memory, based on if it has immediate value.
 All registers can be bigger that 8 bit word size and must be equal as size.
-Stack word size is same as registers.
+Stack word size is same as registers. has 16 bit program counter.

 ## Instructions